OwenCochell/cursepy/DOCS_README.txt

 Content in these pages are written in a markup language called ReStructuredText.
-RT should look like normal text, but with some minor syntax changes.
+ReconstructedText (RT) should look like normal text, but with some minor syntax changes.

 For example, here is text rendered as a header: